battery

 Source link

-A TUI spokesperson explained: “We’re sorry that Ms Hutchins wasn’t able to travel on her holiday, and we recognise how upsetting that must have been for her.
+A TUI spokesperson said: “We’re sorry that Ms Hutchins wasn’t able to travel on her holiday, and we recognise how upsetting that must have been for her.
 This was due to them not having the required documentation and battery identification information for their electric mobility aid, which meant it couldn’t be cleared to fly under safety guidance.
 The TUI airport team supported her on the day and explored alternative options, which she chose not to accept.”

-Carol booked her holiday to the sun-soaked Canary Islands at the TUI Doncaster store on 23 October 2025.
-As the booking was made within two weeks of departure, the travel agent called the welfare team while Carol was in the shop, to make sure the mobility scooter was added to the booking.
+Carol arranged her holiday to the sun-drenched Canary Islands at the TUI Doncaster branch on 23 October 2025.
+As the reservation was made within a fortnight of departure, the travel agent contacted the welfare team while Carol was in the shop, to ensure the mobility scooter was included in the booking.
+When a mobility aid is included in a holiday booking, customers are sent the Conditions of Carriage, which contain crucial instructions passengers must adhere to before their flight, reports the Mirror.

-They state: “The battery or batteries should clearly be labelled showing the type and the watt-hour (Wh) rating.
+They specify: “The battery or batteries should clearly be labelled showing the type and the watt-hour (Wh) rating.
 Failure to show this can lead to refusal of battery or batteries.
 Please carry the manufacturer’s operating instructions with you, which will help you and the airport staff to block the vehicle’s electric circuits and remove the battery if necessary.”

 Before flying with your electric mobility aid, you’ll need to: